jatin4114/campus-lost-found/README.md

 ## Deployment

-Not yet configured — `.github/workflows/ci.yml` runs lint + tests + build on
+`.github/workflows/ci.yml` runs lint + tests + build on every push/PR to
-every push/PR to `master`.
-A `deploy.yml` would follow once CI is stable (per the project's development-phase plan), targeting whatever platform hosts the containers (e.g. Fly.io/Render for the backend, Vercel/Netlify or the same container host for the frontend), pointed at the same Supabase database.
+`master`. `.github/workflows/deploy.yml` runs after CI succeeds on `master` and publishes both images to GitHub Container Registry (`ghcr.io/<owner>/campusfind-{backend,frontend}`), tagged `latest` and by commit SHA — no external secrets needed beyond the automatic `GITHUB_TOKEN`.
+It deliberately stops there: there's no hosting target configured yet (no Fly.io/Render/etc. account), so the last step — pulling the published image onto an actual host — is a follow-up once one is chosen, pointed at the same Supabase database via `DATABASE_URL`.

 ## Future improvements